liuqx315/Multiscale-pattern/sundials_extensions/doc/source/mathematics/Preconditioning.rst

 often problem-dependent (for example, see [BH1989]_ for an extensive study of preconditioners for reaction-transport systems).

-The ARKode solver allow for preconditioning either side, or on both sides, although for non-symmetric matrices :math:`A` we know of few situations where preconditioning on both sides is superior to preconditioning on one side only (with the product :math:`P = P_L P_R`).
+The ARKode solver allows for preconditioning either side, or on both sides, although for non-symmetric matrices :math:`A` we know of few situations where preconditioning on both sides is superior to preconditioning on one side only (with the product :math:`P = P_L P_R`).